 Parliament was told on Thursday that Mr Kiely disclosed that he was a trustee in Sofrana in July this year.

-Next story in Political: Bank governor says Norman making misleading comments
+Next story in Politics: Bank governor says Norman making misleading comments

 Copyright © 2012, Radio New Zealand